If an adaptation of a series is popular, it will leave its stamp on subsequent adaptations

 - In the Marvel Universe:

-- Following the success of the X-Men movie in 2000, the characters in the comics switched to dark leather costumes which more closely resembled those of the movie.
-Toad's markedly different appearance and advanced powers (a mostly regular-looking guy with a prehensile tongue and amazing acrobatic skills as opposed to a deformed hunchback who just jumps around a bit) was also copied in.
+- Following the success of the 2000 movie, the X-Men switched to dark leather costumes which more closely resembled those of the movie.
+Toad's markedly different appearance and advanced powers (a mostly regular-looking guy with a prehensile tongue and amazing acrobatic skills as opposed to a deformed hunchback who just jumps around a bit) was also copied.

-- As a minor example of this, Rogue used to have her white streak reach, skunk-like, across her head from front to back.
-Ever since the movies, only her front bangs have been white (even in X Men Forever, where her original hair style, at least at first, should have been retained).
+- As a minor example, Rogue used to have a white Skunk Stripe, across her head from front to back.
+Ever since the movies, only her front bangs have been white (even in X-Men Forever, where her original hair style, at least at first, should have been retained).

 - The writers can't even decide whether Rogue's hair is naturally like that, or, as mentioned in an '80s letter column bleached by her for effect...